Universal Entanglement Revival of Topological Origin: Acknowledgments

 \section{Acknowledgments}

-C.D.\ and M.-S.C.\ have been supported by the National Research Function (NRF) of Korea (Grant Nos.
-2022M3H3A106307411 and 2023R1A2C1005588) and by the Ministry of Education through the BK21 Four program.
-S.C.\ acknowledges support from the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0301602) and the National Science Association Funds (Grant No. U2230402).
+C.D.\ acknowledges the support from the STU Scientific Research Initiation Grant (Grant No.~NTF25003T).
+C.D.\ and M.-S.C.\ have been supported by the National Research Function (NRF) of Korea (Grant Nos.~2022M3H3A106307411, 2023R1A2C1005588, RS-2024-00432563, RS-2024-00404854) and by the Ministry of Education through the BK21 Four program.
+S.C.\ acknowledges support from the Innovation Program for Quantum Science and Technology (Grant No.~2021ZD0301602) and the National Science Association Funds (Grant No.~U2230402).